Surah 31

 8 For those who believe and work righteous deeds, there will be gardens of bliss,

 9 To dwell in them.
-The promise of Allah is true: and he is exalted in power, wise.
+The promise of God is true: and he is exalted in power, wise.

 10 He created the heavens without any pillars that you can see; he set on the earth mountains standing firm, lest it should shake with you; and he scattered through it beasts of all kinds.
 We send down rain from the sky, and produce on the earth every kind of noble creature, in pairs.

-11 Such is the creation of Allah: now show me what is there that others besides him have created: no, but the transgressors are in clear error.
+11 Such is the creation of God: now show me what is there that others besides him have created: no, but the transgressors are in clear error.

-12 We bestowed wisdom on Luqman: Show gratitude to Allah.
-Anyone who is grateful does so to profit of his own soul: but if any is ungrateful, truly Allah is free of all wants, worthy of all praise.
+12 We bestowed wisdom on Luqman: Show gratitude to God.
+Anyone who is grateful does so to profit of his own soul: but if any is ungrateful, truly God is free of all wants, worthy of all praise.

-13 Behold, Luqman said to his son by way of instruction: O my son join not in worship others with Allah: for false worship is indeed the highest wrong doing.
+13 Behold, Luqman said to his son by way of instruction: O my son join not in worship others with God: for false worship is indeed the highest wrong doing.

 14 And we have enjoined on man gratitude to his parents: in travail upon travail did his mother bear him, and in years twain was his weaning: hear the command, show gratitude to me and to your parents: to me is your final goal.